radhika-athenian/MITRE-and-AI/README.md

    pip install -r requirements.txt pip install -r services/ingest/requirements.txt  # service-specific
    ```
-4. The `graph` service is only a placeholder.
-Add your own Dockerfile in
-   `services/graph` or comment out the service in `docker-compose.yml`.
-5. Build the service images with `make build`.
+4. Build the service images with `make build`.
-6. Start the stack with `make up` and stop it with `make down`.
+5. Start the stack with `make up` and stop it with `make down`.
-7. Run tests with `make test` and lint with `make lint`.
+6. Run tests with `make test` and lint with `make lint`.

 ## Branching Strategy